adedayo/tlsaudit/README.md

 tlsaudit --timeout=10 8.8.8.8:443/32

 Flags:
+      --api int                                             run as an API service on the specified port (default 12345) -h, --help                                                help for tlsaudit -c, --hide-certs                                          suppress certificate information in output (default: false) --hide-no-tls                                         suppress the display of ports with no TLS support in output.
+Note that non-open ports will be shown as not supporting TLS when ports are explicitly specified in the host to audit, bypassing host port scan, which makes this flag particularly useful (default: false)
-  -h, --help                                                help for tlsaudit -c, --hide-certs                                          suppress certificate information in output (default: false) -i, --input string[="tlsaudit_input.txt"]                 read the CIDR range, IPs and domains to scan from an input FILE separated by commas, or newlines (default "tlsaudit_input.txt")
+  -i, --input string[="tlsaudit_input.txt"]                 read the CIDR range, IPs and domains to scan from an input FILE separated by commas, or newlines (default "tlsaudit_input.txt")
   -j, --json                                                generate JSON output -o, --output string[="tlsaudit.txt"]                      write results into an output FILE (default "tlsaudit.txt")